-The Young Scholars Senior Summit (YSSS) program is a three-week, inquiry-based enrichment experience housed at the University of Connecticut exclusively for the Jack Kent Cooke Foundation's Young Scholars.
-The virtual YSSS program will involve the scholars in relevant research activities in authentic situations under the guidance of esteemed university mentors.
-The scholars will be provided with an opportunity to work with accomplished university professors and/or advanced graduate students on projects in shared areas of interest within an individualized setting.
+The Young Scholars Senior Summit (YSSS) program is a three-week residential, inquiry-based enrichment experience housed at the University of Connecticut exclusively for the Jack Kent Cooke Foundation's Young Scholars.
+During the program, scholars will participate in challenging creative projects and research investigations under the supervision of university mentors.

 Accomplished university professors and/or advanced graduate students will host Young Scholars in their labs and studios as well as work with them on projects in shared areas of interest.
 The YSSS participants will spend 6-7 hours per day at the mentorship site and may complete additional work in the evenings or on the weekends.
 Scholars' time at the site would be a balance of developing background knowledge and engaging in inquiry and experiments around new questions.
 Scholars can assist in running trials of ongoing experiments, recording data, developing interpretations and questions, and engaging in other activities relevant to their particular sites.
 Participants and mentors will become a community of scholars working together on important issues on the cutting edge of various fields of study.
 All scholars are expected to participate in an end-of-program conference, at which they will give presentations on their work and the expertise they have gained by participating in the program.
 Your three-week stay on campus will give you a preview of the college experience.

 - To support scholars to become contributors to their fields of interest by working directly with faculty members and advanced graduate students in apprentice-based research initiatives.

 - To prepare scholars to deftly navigate the college admissions process.